Pyhton API Reference

 libscientific.loadlibrary.load_library_for_posix()

-Load the libscientific library for posix systems
+Load the libscientific library and its dependencies for POSIX systems.

 libscientific.loadlibrary.load_libscientific_library()